sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 <!-- In our How have been "normalized" with [Unicode Normalization Form C](https://www.unicode.org/glossary/#normalization_form_c).
 The es-with-accents in `version2` use a different Normalization Form, I think [Form D](https://www.unicode.org/glossary/#normalization_form_d) or [Form ND](https://www.unicode.org/glossary/#normalization_form_kd). -->

-In our example, `version1` is probably NFC, with `version2` is probably NFKD.
+In our example, `version1` is NFC, with `version2` is NFD.
 (I'm too lazy right now verify, but I can later.
 The point is, they're not the same.)

 ### Performing Unicode normalization in Rust